aerrata/cat-api/terraform/README.md

-# Cat Facts API Terraform
+# 🐈 ✨ Cat Facts API Terraform

-The IAC to provision AWS infra for Cat Facts API app
+The IAC to provision AWS infra for Cat Facts API app.

+For this case, we will provision 2 private repo for our app images.

-### Setup
+## Setup

-1. Make sure your AWS CLI already configured.
+1. Make sure your AWS CLI already installed and configured with `aws configure`.
 You should also set the following IAM policy.

 ```json
 {